pgbrodrick/forest_drought_resistance/README.md

 # forest_drought_resistance

-Repository corresponding to "Forest drought resistance at large geographic scales" in Geophysical Research Letters.
+This is a code repository corresponding to the manuscipt "Forest drought resistance at large geographic scales", published in *Geophysical Research Letters*.

+Accompanying data can be accessed from Pangaea at the native 30 m resolution at https://doi.pangaea.de/10.1594/PANGAEA.897276 .

+Data has been pre-processed to 4 km tiles (as used in the manuscript), along with the corresponding mask, in the folder data_4km.

+The files map_figurespy and nomap_figures.py produce the principal figures for the manuscript.
+The subfolder model contains the code to train the CWC model (described in the manuscript SI), and requires accompanying environmental data to apply.